rhd-gitops-example/deployment-pipelines/Example.md

 ```
 ## Create Tasks

+### buildah-task

-The following is a replia of [buildah Task](https://github.com/tektoncd/catalog/tree/master/buildah).
+The following is a replica of [buildah Task](https://github.com/tektoncd/catalog/tree/master/buildah).
 You can read the documentation there for the usage of the Task.
 In a nutshell, it has a `build` step and a `push` step.
 It builds an image from source and push the built image to a registry.

 Create buildah task yaml file with the following content.
 Apply yaml file.   `oc appyl -f <yaml file>`